 Model Answer 1: [View: Our life experience has more influence on our personality and development.]

 Not sure, when and where I heard these wise words which basically suggest that “we are the products of our environment”, but I happened to wholeheartedly agree with them back then, just as I agree with them today.
 Therefore, it would only make sense for me to go along with an idea which suggests that the experiences, we may have in our life, have more influence on our personality and advancement than the characteristics we are born with for a couple of reasons.

-First, personal growth and development is a combination of many visible and invisible transformational processes that are often triggered by important life events that inspire us to improve and empower ourselves by discovering where our full potential lie.
-And, that’s exactly why we see some rather “mediocre” students, who always like to skip classes, become some of the top performers in their classes after being “coached” by some specialist teachers or through the dedication they put to achieve something.
+First, personal growth and development is a combination of many visible and invisible transformational processes that are often triggered by important life events that inspire us to improve and empower ourselves by discovering where our full potential lies.
+And, that is exactly why we see some rather “mediocre” students, who always like to skip classes, become some of the top performers in their classes after being “coached” by some specialist teachers or through the dedication they put in to achieve something.

-Secondly, even though, we human may carry the same kind of characteristic in principle, with the same kind of hunger, thirst, compassion, fear and greed, which we are born with, we don’t necessarily react in the same manner to the same event or stimuli.
-And, that’s why, a person, who was used to swimming as a child, wouldn’t get as much scared of falling water as the person who never had a chance to swim before.
-Besides, human change and so is their characteristic with time and age, and therefore, we shouldn’t give them any more credit than what it really deserves, as far as the issue of influencing our personality and development is concerned.
+Secondly, even though, we humans may carry the same kind of characteristics in principle, with the same kind of hunger, thirst, compassion, fear and greed, which we are born with, we do not necessarily react in the same manner to the same event or stimuli.
+And, that is why, a person, who was used to swimming as a child, would not get as much scared of falling water as a person who never had a chance to swim before.
+Besides, human change and so is their characteristic with time and age, and therefore, we should not give them any more credit than what it really deserves, as far as the issue of influencing our personality and development is concerned.